What is Universal Credit?

 How we can help

-We can help you to make a claim by providing supported access at Phoenix House.
-Free access to computer facilities and the internet is available with staff to help you make a claim, see Contact details and opening hours.
+Mid Devon District Council can help you to make a claim by providing free access to computer facilities and the internet.
+Staff are on hand to help get you started if required.
+See Contact details and opening hours.

 Universal Credit information for landlords